Breaking the Enigma cipher

 At this stage of the war, Great Britain had shortages of nearly everyhing.

-As a result, BTC was unable to deliver enough machines in time and the
+As a result, BTM was unable to deliver enough machines in time and the

-machines that were delivered often had contact problems.
+machines that were delivered often exhibited contact problems.

 the Brits to share their knowledge about the Bombe and allow them to copy